 In reviewing the documents of record, Employee does not offer any statutes, case law, or other regulations to refute Agency's position regarding the principal's authority to utilize discretion in completing an employee's CLDF during the course of the instant RIF.
 In Washington Teachers' Union Local No. 6, Am.
 Fed'n of Teachers, AFL-CIO v.
 Bd. of Educ. of the Dist. of Columbia, 109 F.3d 774 (D.C.
 Cir.
 1997), the D.C.
-Court of Appeals, in evaluating several union arguments concerning a RIF, stated that "school principals have total discretion to rank their teachers" and noted that performance evaluations are "subjective and individualized in nature."17 According to the CLDF, Employee received a total score of five (5) after all of the factors outlined above were tallied and scored.
-The next lowest colleague received a total score of twelve and a half (12.5) points.
-Employee has not proffered any evidence to suggest that a reevaluation of her CLDF scores would result in a different outcome in this case.
-18
+Court of Appeals, in evaluating several union arguments concerning a RIF, stated that "school principals have total discretion to rank their teachers" and noted that performance evaluations are "subjective and individualized in nature."17 According to the CLDF, Employee received a total score of 4 after all of the factors outlined above were tallied and scored.
+The next lowest colleague received a total score of 40.
+Employee has not proffered any evidence to suggest that a re-evaluation of her CLDF scores would result in a different outcome in this case.18

-Accordingly, I find that the principal of Ballou Senior High School had discretion in completing Employee's CLDF, as she was in the best position to observe and evaluate the criteria enumerated in DCMR §1503.2, supra, when implementing the instant RIF.
-While it is unfortunate that Agency had to release any employee as a result of budgetary constraints, there is nothing within the record would lead the Undersigned to believe that the RIF was conducted unfairly.
-I therefore find that Agency did not abuse its discretion in completing the CLDF, and Employee was properly afforded one round of lateral competition as required by D.C.
+Accordingly, I find that the Principal of Brookland Elementary School had discretion in completing Employee's CLDF, as she was in the best position to observe and evaluate the criteria enumerated in DCMR §1503.2, supra, when implementing the instant RIF.
+Moreover, it appears as though Employee's basis for requesting an evidentiary hearing is to be afforded an opportunity to explore and undoubtedly dispute "...interpretations of their worth against [the] principals' evaluations."19 While it is unfortunate that Agency had to release any employee as a result of budgetary constraints, there is nothing within the record would lead the Undersigned to believe that the RIF was conducted unfairly.
+I, therefore, find that Agency did not abuse its discretion in completing the CLDF, and Employee was properly afforded one round of lateral competition as required by D.C.
 Official Code § 1-624.08.